Neural network identifiability for a family of sigmoidal nonlinearities

-which stands in contradiction to Theorem \ref{LITheoremIntro}.
-This completes the proof of Theorem \ref{UniquenessTheoremIntro}.
 The proof of Theorem \ref{LITheoremIntro} is significantly more involved, as it requires extensive ``fine tuning'' of the function $\sigma$.
-Thus, let $\sigma:\dom\to \C$ be as in the statement of Theorem \ref{LITheoremIntro}.
-In addition to the properties stated in Theorem \ref{LITheoremIntro}, the function $\sigma$ we construct exhibits the following convenient structural properties: \begin{enumerate} \item The domain $\dom\subset \C$ of $\sigma$ is the complement of an (infinite) discrete set of poles, \item $\sigma$ is $i$-periodic, i.e., $\sigma(z+i)=\sigma(z)$, for all $z\in\dom$, and \item for any network $\mathcal{N}\in \mathscr{N}^{1,1}$, the natural domain $\dom_{\outmapNOadap{\mathcal{N}}{\sigma}}\subset\C$ of $\outmapNOadap{\mathcal{N}}{\sigma}$, viewed as a holomorphic function, is the complement of a closed countable subset of $\C$, and therefore a connected open set. \end{enumerate} These three properties are all satisfied by the function $\tanh(\pi\,\cdot)$, and are essentially the key insight leading to Fefferman's identifiability result in \cite{Fefferman1994}, which establishes that, under the genericity conditions stated in Assumptions \ref{ass:FeffGen}, a neural network can be read off from the asymptotic periodicity (as the imaginary part of the argument tends to infinity) of the singularities of the map it realizes under the $\tanh$ nonlinearity.
+Let $\sigma:\dom\to \C$ be as in the statement of Theorem \ref{LITheoremIntro}.
+In addition to the properties stated in Theorem \ref{LITheoremIntro}, the function $\sigma$ we construct exhibits the following convenient structural properties: \begin{enumerate} \item The domain $\dom\subset \C$ of $\sigma$ is the complement of an (infinite) discrete set of poles, \item $\sigma$ is $i$-periodic, i.e., $\sigma(z+i)=\sigma(z)$, for all $z\in\dom$, and \item for any network $\mathcal{N}\in \mathscr{N}^{1,1}$, the natural domain $\dom_{\outmapNOadap{\mathcal{N}}{\sigma}}\subset\C$ of $\outmapNOadap{\mathcal{N}}{\sigma}$, viewed as a holomorphic function, is the complement of a closed countable subset of $\C$, and therefore a connected open set. \end{enumerate} These three properties are all satisfied by the function $\tanh(\pi\,\cdot)$, and are essentially the key insight leading to Fefferman's identifiability result in \cite{Fefferman1994}, which establishes that, under the genericity conditions stated in Assumptions \ref{ass:FeffGen}, a neural network can be read off from the asymptotic (as the imaginary part of the argument tends to infinity) locations of the singularities of the map it realizes under the $\tanh$ nonlinearity.
 The properties 1) -- 3) will be key to our results as well, but instead of studying the set of singularities of the map in its own right, our proof of Theorem \ref{LITheoremIntro} will proceed by contradiction.